-The parcel arrives in Finland at the carrier’s warehouse.
-The carrier sends you an arrival notice, after which you are to clear the consignment through Customs.
+The parcel arrives in Finland at the transport company's warehouse.
+The transport company sends you an arrival notice, after which you are to clear the consignment through Customs.

 - If you do not know the contents of the gift, you should ask the sender.
 You will need to know the content and value of the gift for customs clearance or a request for release.

-- It’s the carrier (Posti or, for example, an express carrier) that stores the consignments, not Customs.
+- It’s the transport company (Posti or, for example, an express carrier) that stores the consignments, not Customs.
 Customs does not store or transport consignments.

 - Check the arrival notice to find out by what time you have to clear the goods.

 - Posti returns postal consignments to the sender if they have not been cleared and the import duties and taxes paid within 20 days of their arrival.